CodeByZach/sublime_color_helper/docs/src/markdown/settings/index.md

 ## Overview

-Settings for Color Helper are contained within the `color_helper.sublime-settings` file.
+Settings for Color Helper are contained within the `ColorHelper.sublime-settings` file.
 There are a number of options that control the ColorHelper experiences.
 This ranges from tweaking how colors are previewed, what colors are scanned in what files, what features are enabled, etc.sublime-settings